How To Visit Halong Bay

 Halong Bay has changed, there is no doubt about that, and not for the better.

-It was disappointing to see the large amount of boats, tourists and that it’s become a party destination and of course the amount of trash in the sea.
+It was disappointing to see a large number of boats and tourists and that it’s become a party destination and of course the amount of trash in the sea.

 For all that, it’s still a stunning place to visit and experience being on the water in such a beautiful atmosphere.